TheJacksonLaboratory/FunDataR/2_uni_bivariate/3_bivariate.md

   HSD are essentially the same as those for the ANOVA itself.

-It is important to note that a significant ANOVA omnibus F-test does not guarantee that a post-hoc test will return a signficant pairwise difference.
+It is important to note that a significant ANOVA omnibus F-test does not guarantee that a post-hoc test will return a significant pairwise difference.
 This means that you may be able to assert that at least one group mean is different, but not be able to assert which one.
-Similarly, a dataset for which the ANOVA omnibus test is not significant may still yield signficant post-hoc tests.
-Therefore, if a particular comparison is a priori interesting, you may wish to bypass the ANOVA F-test and use the post-hoc test directly.
+Similarly, a dataset for which the ANOVA omnibus test is not significant may still yield significant post-hoc tests.
+Therefore, if a comparison is a priori interesting, you may wish to bypass the ANOVA F-test and use the post-hoc test directly.
 In other circumstances (for instance when filtering variables for inclusion in a machine learning model) the individual pairwise differences may not be important, and you may want to only do the ANOVA omnibus test.